Sampling-Based Multi-Modal Multi-Robot Multi-Goal Path Planning

-As adoption of robots increases and simple tasks become more and more automated, it will be increasingly important to deploy solutions that are not only able to work longer and cheaper but are also competitive in throughput with humans.
+As adoption of robots increases and tasks become more and more automated, it will be increasingly important to deploy solutions that are not only able to work longer and cheaper but are also competitive in throughput with humans.
 In order to achieve this, in many cases, multiple robots need to be used and effectively coordinated in the same workspace: Enabling motion planning for multiple tasks with multiple robots is crucial in order to maximize the usefulness of robots in industrial settings.
 While workcells with multiple robots exist, the robots typically act independently from each other in order to simplify the programming and avoid dealing with robot-robot interactions.

 Most work in continuous multi-robot planning is focusing on single-goal settings where all robots start moving at the same time and reach their respective goals simultaneously \cite{wagner2015subdimensional,shome2021asymptotically,lin2022review}.
-Conversely, in most real use cases, multiple robots need to do multiple tasks in sequence, e.g., welding multiple points, or picking and placing multiple things after another in order to sort objects.
+Conversely, in most real use cases, robots need to do multiple tasks in sequence, e.g., welding multiple points, or picking and placing multiple things after another in order to sort objects.
 Even when only considering a single pick and place task per robot, each robot needs to reach two goals: The pick, and the place location.
 Since the robots act in the same environment in these scenarios and thus possibly block each other from doing their tasks, we can not formulate the problem at hand as a \textit{sequence of path planning problems}, but need to solve the multi-robot multi-goal planning problem if we want to find an optimal solution.

-Multi-modal planning can be seen as multi-goal planning problem: Multi-modal path planning \cite{thomason_ral22, hauser2010task, englert2021rss,schmitt2017optimal} finds paths through sequences of \textit{modes}, i.e., through variations of a continuous configuration space that occur, e.g., by grasping an object, or moving an object in the workspace.
+Multi-goal planning can also be framed as multi-modal planning: Multi-modal path planning \cite{thomason_ral22, hauser2010task, englert2021rss,schmitt2017optimal} finds paths through sequences of \textit{modes}, i.e., through variations of a continuous configuration space that occur, e.g., by grasping an object, or moving an object in the workspace.
 This means that in each \textit{mode} a different set of constraints is active.
 Most work on multi-modal path planning for robots only considers single-robot settings.